The Ihara Zeta function for infinite graphs: A determinant formula for the Zeta function

 showing $\|A_1\| = \|A_G\| \leq D.$ As $Q_G+ I$ is multiplication by $\deg$ we obtain $\|A_2\| \leq D^2 + D$.
 The rest follows by induction on $j$, using the inequality $\|A_j\| \leq D(\|A_{j-1}\| + \|A_{j-2}\|).$ \end{proof}

 The functions $a_j$ count the number of proper paths.
-As such may still have tails we need to introduce some further quantity.
-Following the notation in \cite{GIL09} we let $t_j(x)$ be the number of proper closed paths with tail of length $j$ starting in $x$.
+As such paths may still have tails we need to introduce some further quantity.
+Following the notation in \cite{GIL09} we let $t_j(x)$ be the number of proper closed paths of length $j$ starting in $x$ which have a tail.
 By the definition of a measure graph the function $V \ni x \mapsto t_j(x)$ is measurable and we set

-\begin{Lemma} \begin{itemize} \item[(a)] For each $j \geq 0$ we have $\overline{N}_j = \tau(A_j) - t_j$. \item[(b)] $t_1 = t_2 = 0$, and, for $j\geq 3$, $t_j = t_{j-2} + \tau((Q-I)A_{j-2})$. \item[(c)] For each $j \geq 0$ the equality $t_j = \tau \left( (Q-I) \sum_{i = 1}^{\left[ \frac{j-1}{2} \right] } A_{j-2i} \right)$ holds. \end{itemize} \end{Lemma}
+\begin{Lemma} \begin{itemize} \item[(a)] For each $j \geq 0$ we have $\overline{N}_j = \tau(A_j) - t_j$. \item[(b)] $t_1 = t_2 = 0$, and, for $j\geq 3$, $t_j = t_{j-2} + \tau((Q_G -I)A_{j-2})$. \item[(c)] For each $j \geq 0$ the equality $t_j = \tau \left( (Q_G -I) \sum_{i = 1}^{\left[ \frac{j-1}{2} \right] } A_{j-2i} \right)$ holds. \end{itemize} \end{Lemma}

 \begin{proof} By Lemma \ref{Determinant Lemma 1} we have $N_j(x) = a_j(x,x) - t_j(x)$.
-Integrating with respect to the measure $u dM$ yields statement (a).
+Integrating with respect to the measure $\av dM$ yields statement (a).
 Next we turn to proving statement (b).
 Whenever $(x,y)$ is an edge we let $\ow{t}_j(x,y)$ be the number of reduced closed paths of length $j$ with tail starting with the edge $(x,y)$.
 If $(x,y)$ is not an edge we set $\ow{t}_j(x,y) = 0.$ The function $\ow{t}_j$ is the kernel of an operator belonging to $\mathcal{N}(\mathcal{G},G)$.
 Indeed, the required measurability of $\ow{t}_j$ follows from Proposition \ref{Measurability-basic-quantities} (c) and the invariance under the action of the groupoid is clear, as it acts by graph isomorphisms.
 We obtain

 where the third equality is due to the invariance of $\ow{t}_j(x,y)$ under the action of the groupoid and the invariance of $m$ (use Proposition \ref{tausch} with the kernel $k(x,y) = \ow{t}_j(x,y)^{1/2}$).
 Now (b) can be obtained from the equation